-- 1. The basis for the Plan recommendation to install lighting improvements is to reduce nighttime RwD crashes.
-Because lighting may require supplemental power, a first step towards implementation is to determine if and where lighting can be supported by solar power versus hardwired electrical power.
+- The basis for the Plan recommendation to install lighting improvements is to reduce nighttime RwD crashes.
+Identifying the need for new lighting systems, including new supports, should be a first step toward implementation.
+Because lighting may require supplemental power, SCDOT and local partners should determine if and where lighting can be supported by solar power versus hardwired electrical power.
 For rural locations that require physical electrical wiring, SCDOT and local partners should inspect the sites to determine how or if this service can be provided.
 Prior to initiating improvement projects, staff should inspect the candidate sites and confirm that the sites are viable options for this treatment. - 2.
 A common strategy for adding lighting is to share poles with other utilities so that the department can minimize the number of roadside fixed objects.
+While this is not a preferred methodology, the cost of maintenance can be significantly reduced with using an existing pole (for which there may be prior agreements) to install lighting fixtures.
 If, for example, electrical service is available it may also be practical to coordinate with the power company or owner of the existing poles to mount lighting standards on their poles.
 SCDOT and local partners should explore if this option is acceptable and, if deemed appropriate, coordinate with regional utility companies to determine common locations identified during the ranking process that correspond to identified share pole locations. - 3.
-If solar powered lights are determined to be practical, SCDOT and local partners should finalize specifications for the lights and determine suitable locations based on priority segments SCDOT has identified as candidates for curve lighting.
+Once solar powered lights have become a proven technology, SCDOT and local partners should finalize specifications for the lights and determine suitable locations based on priority segments SCDOT has identified as candidates for curve lighting.